 The small object icon can now be used to continue working with the resulting object.
-You can point to the icon and drag it onto the object bench (Figure 15).
-This will place the object onto the bench, where it will be available for further calls to its methods, either via its popup menu or via the code pad.
+You can point to the icon and click it, providing a name when prompted, to place it on the object bench.
+It will then be available for further calls to its methods, either via its popup menu or via the code pad.